amir-abdi/artisynth-rl/README.md

 [here](https://github.com/amir-abdi/keras-rl).

 - **pytorch-a2c-ppo-acktr-gail**: PyTorch implementation of some RL algorithms.
-The repository can be cloned from [here](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).
+The repository fork which is tested with the current framework can be cloned from [here](https://github.com/amir-abdi/pytorch-a2c-ppo-acktr-gail).